Our Aims at Forest School

 Who will be running the sessions?

-We are very fortunate to have three members of teaching staff who hold the Forest School Practitioner Award, OCN Level 3, with The Forest School Training Company Limited.
+We are very fortunate to have four members of teaching staff who hold the Forest School Practitioner Award, OCN Level 3 and a further member of staff with an Outdoor Learning Certificate.
 Each member of qualified staff have gained the relevant Outdoor First Aid certification and have attended the theoretical and practical assessment days for the course.

 This fantastic opportunity has only been made available through funding by The National Lottery and BBC Breathing Places grant.